wasdee/elite/README.md

     # Load a configuration file
     config = Config('config/software.yaml')

-    # You may use the printer to print headings and sub-eadings
+    # You may use the printer to print headings and sub-headings
     printer.heading('Desktop Software')
     printer.info('Sublime Text')